-Back to the comparison between the randonneur bike and the titanium racing bike: Yes, it does weigh 10 pounds more, but we now know that a difference in power output of about 4% isn’t all that large.
-If the randonneur bike’s frame is optimized for the rider’s pedal stroke, the rider may be able to put out up to 12% more power.
-And that more than makes up for the weight difference.
+Back to the comparison between the randonneur bike and the titanium racing bike: Yes, it does weigh 10 pounds more, but we now know that a difference in power output of about 4% is well within the range of possibilities.
+And that extra power can compensate the heavier weight of the randonneur bike, making both bikes climb at the same speed.

 How does it all work?
 Read about it in the next post about the biomechanics of “planing.”